Standards Double Standards

 Double Standards is an artwork by Rafael Lozano-Hemmer exploring power dynamics in a room.
 A leather military belt is suspended with fishing line in mid-air from a rotational arm in the ceiling.
 The belt is programmed so that the buckle rotates to always face a particular viewer in space, which is surveiled via overhead camera.
 Originally conceived and shown in 2004, the piece has undergone numerous iterations and technical updates.

-My task was to rebuild and improve the piece so that it could be shown -- for the second time in its career -- at Bitforms Gallery in New York.
-At the beginning of this process I was handed a few pieces of a non-functional version of the artwork and directed to explore motion control techniques that would allow the belt to move faster without oscillating or wobbling in its trajectory.
+My task was to rebuild and improve the piece so that it could be shown - for the second time in its career - at Bitforms Gallery in New York.
+Lacking an existing copy of the artwork, I was able to re-architect the system from scratch.

-To accomplish this I enlisted the help of a researcher in the Czech Republic who is an expert in oscillation dampening for heavy loads suspended from cranes.
-We collaborated on a resource constrained version of an algorithm called an input shaper that allowed the rotational arm of the artwork to correct its motion for to different types of oscillation -- pendular and rotational.
+The main design objective at the outset of the project was to stabilize the motion of the belt so that it could adjust to viewers’ movements more quickly without oscillating.
+To accomplish this I enlisted the help of Dr. Martin Goubej, a researcher at the University of West Bohemia in Pilsen, Czech Republic who is an expert in oscillation dampening of suspended loads.
+We collaborated on a resource constrained version of an algorithm called an input shaping filter that allowed the rotational arm of the artwork to correct the motion of the belt to reduce differnt types of oscillations.

 Part of the fun in this collaboration was keeping such an intensive algorithm in its most basic form.
-One version of this artwork contains up to 50 networked belts that all move in sync, so I was challenged to create design parameters that would allow us to scale our final solution at a reasonable cost.
+One version of the artwork contains up to 50 networked belts that all move in sync, so we were challenged to create design parameters that would allow us to scale our final solution at a reasonable cost.

-The final solution I created is a light-weight motion control library written in C++ with a configuration, calibration, and viewer tracking interface written in Python.
-Because every installation of this artwork is slightly different depending on the size of the gallery space, there is no ``one size fits all'' solution for such a complex motion control problem.
+The final solution we created is a light-weight motion control library written in C++ with a configuration, calibration, and viewer tracking interface written in Python.
+Because every installation of this artwork is slightly different, there is no “one size fits all” solution for such a complex motion control problem.
+A user-friendly calibration interface was therefore crucial for installation usability.

 The lightweight interface runs in the browser and integrates all the calibration features with a computer vision application for tracking viewers from an overhead camera feed in real-time.
 This solution enables non-technical installers to calibrate and check the piece while satisfying budgetary and functional constraints.
 Soon we will begin scaling the solution to work for all 50 belts!